bondansebastian/prompt-injection-prevention-next/README.md

 # LLM Injection Prevention Demo

-_Demonstrating prompt injection mitigation techniques with Next.js and Vercel AI SDK_
+_An interactive demo of simple prompt injection protection for LLM chatbots.
+Try it live at: [https://prompt-injection.vercel.app](https://prompt-injection.vercel.app)_

+This project demonstrates basic and effective techniques for preventing prompt injection attacks in LLM-powered applications.
+Built with Next.js and Vercel's AI SDK, it lets you experiment with prompt injection attempts and see how simple protections work in real time.

 [![Built with Next.js](https://img.shields.io/badge/Built%20with-Next.js-black?style=for-the-badge&logo=next.js)](https://nextjs.org/)